mab253/software-interventions-spring22/assignments/week4.md

 **setup:**

-1. [Remix this Glitch project](https://glitch.com/edit/#!/blushing-rose-turnover) and take a look around.
+1. <a href="https://glitch.com/edit/#!/blushing-rose-turnover" target="blank">Remix this Glitch project</a> and take a look around.
 This Node project will act like your server, where you will write functions that program your new Twilio phone number.
 2. Get a free account at [Twilio.com](https://twilio.com) - click "Sign up."
 You'll need to verify your e-mail address and a phone number - either your real one, or something like [Google Voice](https://voice.google.com), or use the temporary numbers on [this website](https://receive-sms-free.cc/).
 3. Choose a new Twilio phone number!
 This is the number we are going to program.
 (You will see that you have $15 balance for free in your trial account - it will not cost money to "buy" this trial phone number.)
 4. Get familiar with the [Twilio console](https://twilio.com/console).
 You should see an Accound SID, an Auth Token, and your new Twilio phone number listed under "Account Info."